 In the 61st century of the African era, King Ghezo of Danhomé fighting against the Yorubas who were taking over his country, mobilized all the forces of the nation to defeat them.
 He created the women cavalry companies to participate in the war effort.
 Called Mino – that is to say our mothers in the Fon language – those women showed their exceptional bravery during the war which opposed King Behanzin to France.

 A few decades after the war against the Yorubas, the Berlin Conference at which the European nations defined the rules of their occupation of Africa was held.
 In 1892, France invoked cannibalism, human sacrifices, polygamy as a pretext, in short its pretended civilizing mission, to attack Danhomé.
 Its target: King Behanzin and the capital city Abomey.
-French troops were moving towards the royal capital city when they saw a troop of Mino armed to the teeth.
+French troops were moving forward when they saw a troop of Mino armed to the teeth.
 Those women were not afraid of death and were killing without mercy.

 After a rigorous selection in adolescence, the Minos undergo a difficult training.
 They learn how to handle weapons and are psychologically and religiously trained to obey and venerate the King whose they are the symbolic brides.
 They are virgins and must eliminate any possibility to start a family.
 They comprise Gulonento who hold guns with cartridge pouch compartment, the Gohento (archers) who are mainly carriers during the fighting, the Nyokplohento, armed with a blade of 45 cm at the end of a handle of 60 cm!!
 Finally the artillery and the elite in charge of the king defense.